Wayne County 4-H Goat Department

 - August 1st - Dairy Goat Butterfat Collection - 6:00-7:00 pm at the Goat and Sheep Arena

-- August 7th - Skillathon Interview Judging - The final Skillathon Interview night will be August 7th @ 6:30pm - 9:00pm, Event Center, Wayne County Fairgrounds.
+- August 7th - Skillathon Interview Judging - The final Skillathon Interview night - 6:30pm - 9:00pm, Event Center, Wayne County Fairgrounds.

 - Pre-Fair Goat Youth, Parent's, and Advisors Informational Meeting - September 4th at 6:00pm at the Goat/Sheep Arena, Wayne County Fairgrounds